Why the coronavirus crisis will expand America's racial wealth gap - Local News 8

 Brown agrees that the current crisis is likely to widen America’s racial wealth disparity.
 The 2008 financial crisis actually hurt white Americans more economically than blacks and Latinos, contrary to popular belief, and ironically narrowed the racial wealth gap, at least temporarily.

 It’s true that the unemployment rate for black Americans peaked at 16.8% in 2010, more than twice that of white Americans.
-But Brown points out that white Americans owned a disproportionate number of the homes foreclosed on by banks and a greater share of the retirement investments that were decimated when the stock market crashed nearly 12 years ago.
+But Brown points out that although African Americans owned a disproportionate number of the homes foreclosed on by banks nearly 12 years ago, white Americans owned a greater share of the retirement and business investments that were decimated when the stock market crashed.

 “Black families also lost wealth, but they had less to lose,” Brown told CNN Business.

-Note: Correction: An earlier version of this story misstated which group owned a disproportionate number of homes foreclosed on by banks during the Great Recession.